movestore/Nest-Detection/README.md

 Github repository: *github.com/movestore/Nest-Detection*

 ## Description
 Detection of nest sites of attempted breeding with the function find_nests() of the R-package 'nestR'.
-Filters locations of breeding activity, provides a table of nesting properties and a boxplot comparing dispersal distance of males vs. females.
+Filters locations of breeding activity and provides a table of nesting properties.
 Developed for a white stork use case.

 ## Documentation
 This App allows use of the find_nests() function of the R-package 'nestR' which is documented here: https://github.com/picardis/nestR and https://rdrr.io/github/picardis/nestR/.
 A scientific paper explaining and using the package can be found here: https://trello.com/c/NhVPfOIt/5-nest-site-detection.

 All parameters that can be set in the function find_nests() can also be defined in the MoveApps settings.
-The range from the usual nesting duration of the species/population, the buffer area around the nest and the minimum percentage of locations per day necessary to be on the nest for it to be counted as breeding.
+They range from the usual nesting duration of the species/population, the buffer area around the nest and the minimum percentage of locations per day necessary to be on the nest for it to be counted as breeding.
 See below for details.

 The extraction of the attempted nest locations can take a while for larger data sets, follow the progress in the App's Logs.
-After the nest locations have been extracted, this App calculates additionally the age of the animals (assuming tagging in their natal nests), the number of breeding years and the dispersal distance of each breeding attempt from the natal nest.
-The latter is visualised as a boxplot of females and males, if sex is available.
-Else a simple boxplot is returned (`boxplot_dispersal.pdf`).
-A csv table `nest_table.csv` of the nest properties is saved as an artefact, including information as the first and last day the nest was visited, the total number of nest visits, the attendance percentage in days and others (see find_nests() R documentation: https://rdrr.io/github/picardis/nestR/man/find_nests.html).
-Furthermore, age and dispersal_distance from the first location are provided in the csv file.
+A csv table `nest_table.csv` of the nest properties is saved as an product/artefact, including information as the first and last day the nest was visited, the total number of nest visits, the attendance percentage in days and others (see find_nests() R documentation: https://rdrr.io/github/picardis/nestR/man/find_nests.html).

-Upon requrest, a boxplot of the dispersal distances is returned, split by sex if that information is in the data.

 The output of the App is a data set of all the locations within each nesting attempt of each animal.
-Each year of each animal is thus handled as a separate track.
+Each nesting attempt of each animal is thus handled as a separate track.
 These tracks can easily be explored in a mapping App like `Simple Leaflet Map`.

 ### Input data
 moveStack in Movebank format